Why Retatrutide Has No Standard Price

 Unlike tirzepatide (Zepbound/Mounjaro) or semaglutide (Ozempic/Wegovy), retatrutide has no FDA-approved commercial form and no manufacturer retail price.
 There is no GoodRx listing, no manufacturer coupon, and no insurance formulary pathway.

-What Compounded Retatrutide Costs
+What Retatrutide Costs

 Why Insurance Doesn't Cover Retatrutide